-Held from the last meeting the Mayor's Appointment of Eliud Alcala 11 South St. #3 to the Council on Aging Board with a term to expire March 1, 2023.
+Held from the last meeting the Mayor's Appointment of Eliud Alcala 11 South St. #3 to the Council on Aging Board with a term to expire March 1, 2023 was confirmed by a unanimous roll call vote of 11 yeas, 0 nays and 0 absent.